anydotcrypto/docs.any.sender/README.md

 ## Try it yourself!

-The [Echo Recipe](./docs/echoRecipe/README.md) is a start to finish walkthrough of sending a transaction if any.sender.
-All you need is a some Ropsten Eth and a connection to a Ropsten Rpc node.
+The [Echo Recipe](./docs/echoRecipe/README.md) is a start to finish walkthrough of sending a transaction to any.sender.
+All you need is some Ropsten ETH and a connection to a Ropsten RPC.

 ## Addresses